V-Squared/V-Squared.github.io/diy/parts/cpu.md

 - https://en.wikipedia.org/wiki/LGA_1151

 ## Advice for choosing a CPU

+    **Photo Placement**
+        -Pheonix shopping, choosing CPU
+        -Several CPUs in a store isle on the shelf

 ### Intel 6300 i3
 Entry level i-series from Intel.
 Two cores but uses Intel hyper-threading, making two virtual cores for a total of 4.
 High base clock speed and strong enough for non-CPU heavy gaming, photo editing, or light 3D-modeling.